wvanderwey/ROP/About.md

 ##Step 6.
 Microbiome profiling

 The remaining unmapped reads are potentially microbial in origin.
 We use microbial genomes ([Megablast](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)) and phylogenetic marker genes ([MetaPhlAn](http://huttenhower.sph.harvard.edu/metaphlan)) to identify microbial reads and assign them to corresponding taxa.
-Microbial reads could have been introduced by contamination or the natural microbiome of the samples, which includes viral, bacterial, archeal, or other microbial species.
+Microbial reads could have been introduced by contamination or the natural microbiome of the samples, which includes viral, bacterial, or other microbial species.